yigithankarabulut/ft_transcendence/README.md

 This project aims to create an enhanced version of the Pong game with a focus on scalability, security, and advanced gameplay features.
 By leveraging microservices architecture and modern web technologies, we've built a robust platform that goes beyond the traditional Pong experience.

 ## Features
 - **Microservices Architecture**: Backend designed as microservices for improved scalability and maintainability.
+Each service has its own database.
 - **User Management**: Standard user management system with authentication across tournaments.
 - **Remote Authentication**: Implement secure remote authentication for users.
 - **Two-Factor Authentication (2FA)**: Enhanced security with 2FA and JWT (JSON Web Tokens).